oqolarte/oblong/content/project/mercipod.md

 'Nay Merci, Isya's mom, sent her iPod Classic[^1] to me for repair, a device that's at least ten years old now.
 It's life can still be stretched by upgrading some of its components.

-Back in 2018, I did a similar upgrade on Isya's iPod classic, which I wrote about on *our* blog[^2], so doing this isn't something new.
+Back in 2018, I did a similar upgrade on Isya's iPod Classic, which I wrote about on *our* blog[^2], so doing this isn't something new.

-In this post, I'll discuss an overview of what I did.
+In this post, I'll discuss the overview of what I did.
 This isn't necessarily a step-by-step guide, and shouldn't be considered as such.
 It's merely an attempt to document the process through a crappy camera and poor lighting that I have.
 Pardon the amateur.